SAFEHR-data/PIXL/pixl_core/README.md

 or image download.

 Two queues are currently planned:
-1. for download and de-identification of image data (default "pacs")
+1. for download and de-identification of image data (default "imaging")
 2. for download and de-identification of EHR demographic data (default "ehr")

 The image anonymisation will be triggered automatically once the image has been downloaded to the raw Orthanc server.